A Bayesian Framework for Latent Compliance Modeling in Cluster Randomized Trials with One-Sided Noncompliance: Discussion

 \section{Discussion}

-We propose a Bayesian method to estimate the effects of interventions in pragmatic CRCTs when the randomization units are healthcare providers, and both the providers and individual levels are subject to one-sided noncompliance.
-This method defines a mixture model that classifies providers into compliance strata based on their characteristics and continuous compliance metrics.
-Binary individual-level compliance status is estimated using a probit regression model in the intervention arm.
-Using these compliance models we impute the unobserved compliance metrics for providers assigned to control and binary compliance status for individuals receiving care from these providers.
-Using the imputed compliance status of clusters and individuals, we can estimate the effects of the intervention among individuals that comply with their assigned intervention within providers with similar levels of partial compliance.
+We propose a Bayesian method for estimating intervention effects in pragmatic cluster randomized controlled trials (PCRCTs) in which cluster- and individual-level one-sided noncompliance may occur.
+The method uses a mixture model to classify clusters into latent implementation strata based on baseline characteristics and continuous implementation measures observed in the intervention arm.
+Individual-level binary compliance is modeled using a probit regression among individuals in intervention facilities.
+These compliance models are used to impute unobserved provider-level implementation measures for control facilities and individual-level compliance status for individuals in those facilities.
+Using the imputed compliance, we estimate intervention effects among individuals who comply with the intervention within providers exhibiting similar implementation regimes.

-In simulated case studies we display the method's sensitivity to different data generating mechanisms.
-When the model is correctly specifies the estimates are relatively accurate and precise, which leads to nominal coverage.
-The procedure was also robust to misspecified data generating mechanisms, with approximate nominal coverage.